Promoting character and school values

 The wider impact

+In 2014 the concept of British Values was introduced in Schools in the UK.
+Since then, encouraging ‘British Values’ has increased in profile and importance.
+The Counter Terrorism Act and Prevent duty emphasise a school’s responsibilities to promote these values.
 In 2015 the DfE launched the first Character Awards for schools.
-Encouraging ‘British Values’ has increased in profile and importance.
-The Counter Terrorism Act and Prevent duty emphasise a school’s responsibilities to promote these values.
 Nicky Morgan spoke at the CBI Annual Conference about the importance of character in education for children to be successful in their adult life and in the workplace.

 “Pupils who are confident, motivated and resilient will be better prepared for adult life and we believe they will get on better both in education and employment.”
 Nicky Morgan (9th November 2015).

-Neil Carberry, the CBI’s director for employment and skills, said himself that:
+Neil Carberry, the CBI’s director for employment and skills, said that:

 “Business is clear that developing the right attitudes and attributes in people – such as resilience, respect, enthusiasm and creativity – is just as important as academic or technical skills.”